 Rockefeller Experimental Tract

 Baldwin Woods Forest Preserve

-Reserves listed in this section are part of the 456-acre Baldwin Woods Forest Preserve, about 20 minutes' drive southeast of the City of Lawrence.
-The entire Preserve is protected as a sensitive research area, but public tours are given twice a year.
-Use our quick webform be notified of upcoming tours; please be aware that there is a waiting list.
+Reserves listed in this section are part of the 396-acre Baldwin Woods Forest Preserve, about 20 minutes' drive southeast of the City of Lawrence.
+The entire Preserve is protected as a sensitive research area, but public tours are given twice a year and will be announced on the KU Events Calendar, the KU Field Station Facebook page and Instagram page, and elsewhere.

 Breidenthal Biological Reserve

 The 1,200-acre Anderson County Prairie Preserve, about an hour's drive south of the City of Lawrence, is held by The Nature Conservancy and managed by the Kansas Biological Survey & Center for Ecological Research as part of the KU Field Station.